leongfangyu/Theoretical-analysis-of-substituent-and-cage-dependent-electronic-properties-of-POSS/README.md

 The availability of these optimized geometries is intended to **facilitate reuse and extension of POSS studies beyond the quantum-mechanical level**, in particular for force-field parametrization, adsorption modeling, and structure–property relationship analysis.

+## Computational workflow

+The geometries provided in this repository were generated using **Gaussian 16**.
+Geometry optimization and vibrational frequency verification were performed using the following procedure:

+### Geometry optimization
+The molecular structures were first optimized using:

+#p opt b3lyp/6-31+g(d) em=gd3bj geom=connectivity

+### Frequency calculation
+After successful convergence of the optimized structure, vibrational frequency calculations were performed using:

+#p freq b3lyp/6-31+g(d) em=gd3bj geom=connectivity

+The frequency calculations were used to confirm that the optimized geometries correspond to local minima (no imaginary frequencies).

+### Structure conversion and simulation preparation
+The converged structures were subsequently exported into **PDB format** using **GaussView 6**.
+The PDB structures can be further imported into molecular system construction tools such as:

+- **Packmol**
+- **Moltemplate**

+The generated molecular systems can then be used in simulation environments, including:

+- **BIOVIA Materials Studio**
+- **LAMMPS**

 ## Relation to published studies

 The electronic and structural properties of the provided POSS geometries,